MnoZombie956/nine.holesLLPTPII/README.md

 Eng.
 Comp. | CEFET_MG

 First Qt application in the laboratory of Programming Languages course, the goal was to create a graphical user interface.
 To spice things up, in order to make use of what the Qt toolkit had offer, we implemented a simple game for the user to interact with and added some textures(just images) for board a pieces.
+The game's rule(in portuguese), an option to a new game and "about the author" are available as a clickable button in the game's tabs.

 How to Play ?
 There are two phases, the first: each player places thier pieces on the board (alternatingly fashion),